naidnegib/integrity/README.md

 * Include/ignore files starting with a dot (`--all`)
 * Save results into `.nfo` files using JSON format (`--json`)
 * Basic functionality to work and process parameters

+# Backlog

+List of features being considered to be implemented:

+- [WIP] 'Continue'... to update only those files that are not already hashed
+- Pre-scan: Generate initial statistics of files to process in order to offer an estimated progress bar or %
+- Upgrade summary:
+  - Folders
+    - Processed folders
+    - Empty folders
+  - Processed files (processed hashes)
+    - Omitted files (currently only folders are considered)
+- Offer multiple hasing algorithms
+- Set CSV field delimitator
+- Comparisson commands (i.e. life comparisson or only-CSV-based) --> New command (Testing WIP using Pandas)
+  - Mirror mode
+  - CSV Analysis
+    - Duplicated files
+    - Changed files
+    - Summary from CSV
+    - Compare 2 CSVs to find different hashes on entries with same metadata
+    - Ignore relative paths if everything is equal
+- Check only one file (against local .nfo or general .csv) so it can be scripted

+# Known Bugs

+List of known bugs or limitations currently detected on the applications:

+- Nothing here still... testing needed